-While the male form of God (Deva) is associated with strength and protection, most of the female forms have represented sensible characteristics and power such as wisdom, wealth, healing, food, etc. Amongst them a certain Goddess (Devi) has established herself as an important figure for what she represents (knowledge and wisdom) and how she appears (calm and in her own world) is Goddess Saraswati.
+While the male form of God (Deva) is associated with strength and protection, most female forms (Devi) have represented sensible characteristics and power such as wisdom, wealth, healing, food, etc. Amongst them, a certain Goddess (Devi) has established herself as an important figure for what she represents (knowledge and wisdom), and how she appears (calm and in her own world) is Goddess Saraswati.

 Saraswati – The literal meaning

-Goddess Saraswati is generally shown to have four arms, which represent the four aspects of human personality in learning: mind, intellect, alertness, and ego.
+Goddess Saraswati is generally shown to have four arms, representing the four aspects of human personality in learning: mind, intellect, alertness, and ego.
 Alternatively, these four arms also represent the 4 Vedas, the primary sacred books for Hindus.
-The Vedas, in turn, represent the 3 forms of literature: Poetry — the Rigveda contains hymns, representing poetry Prose — Yajurveda contains prose Music — Samaveda represents music.

 “Knowledge helps a man find possibilities where once he saw problems.”
 Said the goddess Saraswati.
-Under her tutelage, Brahma acquired the ability to sense, think, comprehend and communicate.
+Brahma acquired the ability to sense, think, comprehend, and communicate under her tutelage.
 He began looking upon chaos with eyes of wisdom and thus saw the beautiful potential that lay therein.

 Brahma discovered the melody of mantras in the cacophony of chaos.
-In his joy, he named Saraswati, Vagdevi, goddess of speech and sound.
+He named Saraswati, Vagdevi, the goddess of speech and sound in his joy.

-Brahma sought to conduct a yagna, fire sacrifice, to cleanse himself and start anew.
-In order to conduct a yagna ritual the assistance of a wife is needed.
-Brahma chose Saraswati to be his wife and thus they were reconciled.
+Brahma sought to conduct a yagna, fire sacrifice, cleanse himself and start a new.
+To conduct a yagna ritual, the assistance of a wife is needed.
+Brahma chose Saraswati to be his wife, and thus they were reconciled.

 Goddess Saraswati and the curse on Lord Brahma